201508876PMH/Classification-schemes/README.md

 # Methods
  Implement and evaluate the performance of the following methods:
- Markup : 1.
-Nearest class centroid classifier
+ 1. Nearest class centroid classifier
           2. Nearest sub-class centroid classifier using number of subclasses in the set {2,3,5}
           3. Nearest Neighbor classifier
           4. Perceptron trained using Backpropagation